tantodefi/speedrunLUKSO-challenges/README.md

 ## ⚔️ Side Quests

-### 🐟 Open Sea
+### 🔥 Universal Page

-> 🐃 Want to see your new NFTs on Opensea?
-Head to [Testnets Opensea](https://testnets.opensea.io/)
+> 🐃 Want to see your new NFTs on a testnet marketplace?
+Head to [Universal Page testnet]()

-> 🎫 Make sure you have minted some NFTs on your Vercel page, then connect to Opensea using that same wallet.
+> 🎫 Make sure you have minted some NFTs on your Vercel page (in a testnet UP), then connect to Universal Page using that same wallet.

 ![image](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/c752b365-b801-4a02-ba2e-62e0270b3795)